 - Whether the SSA needs you to undergo a medical exam to support your claim.

-Our skilled and experienced attorneys will help you submit the most complete application possible, including solid medical proof of your ailment, so you can get your benefits as fast as possible.
-We will make sure your application provides necessary proof of your illness and we will provide the SSA the evidence it needs to start providing you with disability income.
+Our skilled and experienced Rhode Island personal injury attorneys will help you submit the most complete application possible, including solid medical proof of your ailment, so you can get your benefits as fast as possible.
+We will make sure your application provides the necessary proof of your illness and we will provide the SSA the evidence it needs to start providing you with disability income.

 Since 1999, the Social Security Disability lawyers at Marasco & Nesselbush have helped clients put together successful disability claims.
 We will take care of submitting your application, gathering your medical evidence, including the necessary “opinion evidence” from your doctor(s), and moving things forward to a successful conclusion.